AIChessGM User Guide

 Problem: Export creates a short, silent, or blank video

-Solutions: - Confirm a game is loaded, or a real-time recording session has active frames. - Ensure the narration source is available if narration is enabled. - Try a lower FPS and shorter export duration. - Close/disable intensive panes and retry if the app was under heavy load. - Use Preview Voice to confirm the selected narration voice is valid and audible. - If export appears paused, switch to 720x720, disable narration, and retry to isolate rendering vs audio issues. - Check Console logs for BoardVideoExport messages.
+Solutions: - Confirm a game is loaded, or a real-time recording session has active frames. - Ensure the narration source is available if narration is enabled. - Try a lower FPS and shorter export duration. - Close/disable intensive panes and retry if the app was under heavy load. - Use Preview Voice to confirm the selected narration voice is valid and audible. - If using ElevenLabs or Voice.ai, confirm the API key is configured in Settings → Voice and that a default or export-specific cloud voice is selected. - If export appears paused, switch to 720x720, disable narration, and retry to isolate rendering vs audio issues. - Check Console logs for BoardVideoExport messages.

 Keyboard Shortcuts Don’t Work